-Our weekly programme includes art, pottery, drama, French, swimming, gym/PE and music lessons.
+Our weekly programme includes art, drama, French, swimming, gym/PE and music lessons.
 All of these lessons are taught by specialist teachers, utilising our exceptional onsite facilities.
 For busy parents, this means that children have the opportunity to learn vital early skills such as swimming, reducing the need to organise additional classes during the week.

 As well as this we organise a number of wonderful events throughout the year including the Christmas Nativity play, Easter Bonnet Parade and a traditional Nursery Sports Day, complete with mini wheelbarrow races.